sgmurphy/wordpress-themes/kadence/readme.txt

 == Frequently Asked Questions ==
-= Where do I report security bugs found in this theme? = Please report security bugs found in the source code of the Kadence Theme through the [Patchstack
-Vulnerability Disclosure Program] https://patchstack.com/database/vdp/kadence.
+= Where do I report security bugs found in this theme? = Please report security bugs found in the source code of the Kadence Theme through the [Patchstack Vulnerability Disclosure Program] https://patchstack.com/database/vdp/kadence.
 The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this theme.

 == Security Policy ==
 = Reporting Security Bugs =
-Please report security bugs found in the
-Kadence theme's source code through the
-Patchstack Vulnerability Disclosure
+Please report security bugs found in the Kadence theme's source code through the Patchstack Vulnerability Disclosure Program https://patchstack.com/database/vdp/kadence.
-Program https://patchstack.com/database/vdp/kadence.
 The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this theme.

 = Changelog =

+== 1.2.0 | 19th March 2024 ==
+* Add: theme.json file to better support core blocks.
+* Add: Threads to social media options.
+* Update: Post styles in editor when using iframe editor.
+* Fix: Issue with possible desktop touch devices and top level menu items.
+* Fix: Issue with transparent header and tribe events.
+* Fix: Issue with button styles in the customizer.

 == 1.1.51 | 15th January 2024 ==
 * Fix: Issue with starter templates admin page link.